 The keepers of the passage of the port of Dover, that William de Barton clerk, one of the servants of master Roger de Freton who is abiding in the parts of Calais in the company of the Cardinal of Canterbury, may pass to his said master taking one hackney price 20s and 20s for his expenses, by mainprise of John de Freton clerk of Norfolk and Henry de Bladworth of Yorkshire under a pain of 20 marks.
 3rd March 1372 at Westminster

-The keepers of the passage of the port of Dover or Sandewic that Robert de Colton may pass towards Simon cardinal of Canterbury taking one groom and 8s for expenses by mainprise of John de Neville knight.
+The keepers of the passage of the port of Dover or Sandewich that Robert de Colton may pass towards Simon Cardinal of Canterbury taking one groom and 8s for expenses by mainprise of John de Neville knight.
 6th March 1372 at Westminster

 Edward III, 1327-1377: Calendar of the close rolls preserved in the Public Record Office